Ray Mathew

 Raymond Frank "Ray" Mathew (14 April 1929 – 27 May 2002) was an Australian author.
 Mathew wrote poetry, drama, radio plays and filmscripts, short stories, novels, arts and literature criticism, and other non-fiction.
-He left Australia in 1960 and never returned, dying in New York where he had lived from 1968.
+He left Australia in 1960 and never returned, dying in New York City, where he had lived since 1968.

-Childhood and education
+Early life and education

-Mathew was born in Sydney and lived in Leichhardt and Bondi, Sydney during his childhood, attending Sydney Boys High School.
-He attended Sydney Teachers College from 1947 to 1949.
+Raymond Frank "Ray" Mathew was born on 14 April 1929 in Sydney.

+He lived in Leichhardt and Bondi during his childhood, attending Sydney Boys High School.

+He attended Sydney Teachers' College from 1947 to 1949.

 Teaching and work in Australia

 Between 1949 and 1951 Mathew taught at small country schools in New South Wales, where he was often the only teacher.
-His experience as a lone and lonely teacher is expressed in his most well-known play, A Spring Song, which was first performed in 1958.
+His experience as a lone and lonely teacher is expressed in his best-known play, A Spring Song, which was first performed in 1958.

+He wrote two plays for radio, Gautama Buddha, aka The Love of Gotama, for which Cecil Fraser wrote the music, and The Medea of Euripides starring Dame Sybil Thorndike and Sir Lewis Casson as Medea and Jason, both broadcast over the Australian Broadcasting Commission radio network, in 1952 and 1954 respectively.

 During the 1950s Mathew also worked in shops, moved furniture, gave school broadcasts and adult education lectures, wrote literary reviews for the Sydney Morning Herald as a freelance journalist, worked for the CSIRO as an accounts officer 1952–1954 and was a tutor and lecturer at the University of Sydney 1955–1960.

 Leaving Australia

 Mathew left Australia for Italy in 1960.
 After some time there he moved to London, where he lived until 1968 when he went to New York and met the inventor, Paul Kollsman and his wife Eva.
 His British lover, Tony Hippisley, had committed suicide the year before.
 The Kollsmans, and especially Eva, assisted Mathew through their literary connections.

 Mathew remained in New York for the rest of his life.
 In 1969, he wrote in a letter to his Australian artist friend, Pixie O'Harris, "I have probably not been happier in my life.
 There are people here I like immensely....
 I'm 40 – I feel very grown up."
 He worked as a freelance writer and art critic while working on his novels and poetry.
 While he continued to write for the rest of his life publishing success evaded him.
 His last published book, The Joys of Possession, appeared in 1967.

 Eva Kollsman became a lifelong patron and supporter of Mathews, and theirs was an intensely intimate relationship.

+Death and legacy

+Mathew died on 27 May 2002 in New York.

-She donated his papers to the National Library of Australia following his death and established a trust to support research into Australian writers.
+Eva Kollsman donated his papers to the National Library of Australia (NLA) following his death and established a trust to support research into Australian writers.

+In 2009, the NLA established the annual Ray Mathew Lecture, with Geraldine Brooks giving the inaugural lecture.
+In 2025, the lecture was given by Christos Tsiolkas.